 If inflammation is not controlled in the early stages of the disease, it can cause damage to bone and cartilage.
 This can lead to joint deformities.

 Who gets rheumatoid arthritis?

 The exact causes of rheumatoid arthritis are not known but these factors may increase risk:

 Age: Anyone can get rheumatoid arthritis at any age, but it commonly develops between the ages of 25 and 50.

 Gender: Women are 2 to 3 times more likely to have RA than men.

 Family history: In some people, rheumatoid arthritis is linked to specific genes.
 However, this does not necessarily mean you will develop the condition.

 Hormones: Changes to hormones during and after pregnancy, breastfeeding and use of oral contraceptives may be linked to the development of rheumatoid arthritis.
 They can also relieve or trigger symptoms.

 Smoking: Smokers have a higher rate of rheumatoid arthritis than non-smokers.

-Infection: Rheumatoid arthritis may be triggered by infection in people who have genetic links.
-But rheumatoid arthritis is not itself infectious – you cannot catch or spread the disease.
+Infection: RA may be triggered by infection in people who have genetic links.
+But rheumatoid arthritis itself is not infectious or contagious – you cannot catch or spread the disease.